Decreasing turnover in industries with the highest employee turnover

 So as an HR professional, how can you improve your human resources management from the start when recruiting employees to get a better fit with the company and teams and increase employer engagement in order to decrease turnover and save costs?

 For Le Pain Quotidien, an international bakery and restaurant franchise, working as a value-driven business proved to be the right decision to get staggering results for their recruitment and talent management approach.
 As a company, they are committed to an organic and healthy approach for their meals as this is good for our body and in the long term also for the planet.
 On an HR level, they seemed to have problems to recruit the right people connecting to this vision.
 The turnover per year was on average 51%.

 Mid 2016, Twegos started measuring values in Le Pain Quotidien’s Belgian employees.
 After a test phase, the decision was made to create reference groups per store and let every candidate take the value assessment as a pre-qualifier and first step in the application process.
 That way those candidates who fit the company best and are most likely to perform well in their jobs, are detected and can be invited faster for an interview.

 As the organization is widely present throughout the country, variations in values within the teams are detected.
 Thanks to the screening and reference groups on store-level, matches with individual store managers and teams could be identified and the candidate is placed in the branch within his region that fits best.
 Read more about Person Organization fit and the Twegos model here.

-With the successful outcome for Belgium, Le Pain Quotidien will be using Twegos for all recruitment in the US, the UK, and France.
+With the successful outcome for Belgium, Le Pain Quotidien started using Twegos for recruitment in the US, the UK, and France.
 In the latter, results in-line with the Belgian case show after merely six months.